• Skip to primary navigation

 best food processor

-– The Breville Sous Chef 16-cup Food Processor is a high quality, versatile, and powerful machine, and I’m guessing you would be as impressed with it as I am.
+– The Breville Sous Chef 16-cup Food Processor is a high quality, versatile, and powerful machine, and I’m quite sure you would be as impressed with it as I am.

 best food processor to buy

-– The Cuisinart 14-Cup Food Processor is an excellent machine for the price.
+– Though not as sturdy as the Breville (or as sleek), the Cuisinart 14-Cup Food Processor is an excellent machine for the price.

 What Does A Food Processor Do?